 You may be eligible to receive food stamps if you are struggling to purchase groceries for your household.
 This program, now known as SNAP food stamps or simply SNAP, remains the largest food assistance program in the country today, providing millions of Americans access to an assortment of nutritious foods needed to remain healthy.
 While the program was first introduced in the 1930s, it was not available in every state until the 1970s.

 Today, the program is known as the Supplemental Nutrition Assistance Program (SNAP) and has heightened its initiative in ensuring that low-income individuals and families not only receive food benefits, but the nutrition education needed to make healthy lifestyle choices.
 SNAP benefits are meant to reduce the risks, diseases and disorders associated with malnourishment.
-To learn more about the program and how you can apply for food stamps, read the following sections below.
+To learn more about the program and how to apply for food stamps, read the sections below.

 What is the Supplemental Nutrition Assistance Program?